Skip to main content

 • Click continue

 • Write down your BCCNM ID number.
-(You will need it for verifying your registration on the Public Register.)
+(You will need it for verifying your licensure on the Public Register.)

 Step 2: Complete the online application